 What exactly is affiliate marketing, though?
 Let me explain.

 Imagine that you know a great pizza place.
 You know the owner, Luigi, and you go there all the time.

 Naturally, you tell your friends about it.

-When your friend Tim goes to the pizza place, he mentions your name and buys 4 pizzas for his friends.
+When your friend Tim goes to the pizza place, he mentions that you told him about the pizza parlor and proceeds to buy four pizzas for his friends.

-The next time you come back Luigi says: “Dude, your friend bought 4 pizzas because of you!
-That’s the biggest order I had all week!
-Thanks man, here’s $5 bucks for referring him!”
+The next time you come back, Luigi says, “Dude, your friend bought four pizzas because of you, and that’s the biggest order I had all week!
+Thanks, man!
+Here’s $5 for referring him.”

 You’ve just made your first affiliate marketing sale.

 Except, it doesn’t usually happen in real life like this, especially because a pizza place whose biggest order in a week is four pizzas won’t be around for very long.

 However, luckily for you, there’s a place where it happens all the time: online.